 This Homemade Steak Marinade is the perfect way to season beef.
 Hearty and rich, the flavorful marinade is made with pantry staples and comes together in a snap!
 Perfect for creating tender and delicious burgers or steaks.

 Homemade Steak Marinade for Grilling Steak

 Grilling season is in full swing and more often than not, you’ll find our family out in the backyard with smells of sizzling seasoned sirloin permeating the air.
-Our very favorite way to season a steak?
-This super easy homemade steak marinade recipe.
-It’s bold and zesty without being overpowering, and flavors hearty beef or steak up beautifully.
+This super easy homemade steak marinade recipe is bold and zesty without being overpowering, and flavors hearty beef or steak up beautifully.
 We use this exact same recipe to flavor flank steaks for fajitas, beef for salads, or a thick, juicy t-bone on the grill.
 Plus it’s made with easy to find pantry ingredients that you probably already have on hand.
 So get that grill fired up and let’s get cooking!

 Why Marinate Steak Before Cooking?

-Soaking steaks in a bath of fragrant ingredients gives the meat a depth of flavor that you just can’t get by simply seasoning beforehand.
+Soaking steaks in a bath of fragrant ingredients gives the meat a depth of flavor that can infuse your steak deeper than using a dry rub, which is great for cuts of steak that have a tendency to be tough.
 The oils, herbs and spices infuse the steak, while acids in the vinegar or lemon juice tenderizes tougher cuts of meat.
 Whether it’s for thirty minutes or overnight, marination will enhance the flavor and texture of your beef.

 What’s in a Good Steak Marinade?

 There are so many types of delicious marinades out there, but there’s usually a few key ingredients that make a perfect marinade.
 Here’s what you need for this perfect homemade steak marinade: